gnestor/magic-console/docs/api/runtimes.md

 * Zsh
 * Prolog

-## Add a programming language
+## Add a runtime

-Additional programming languages can be added to script's [grammars.coffee](https://github.com/rgbkrk/atom-script/blob/master/lib/grammars.coffee).
+Additional runtimes can be added to script's [grammars.coffee](https://github.com/rgbkrk/atom-script/blob/master/lib/grammars.coffee).

 1. Fork the repo
 2. Add a new runtime